tonywongthw/Melbourne-Liveability/README.md

 3. run "npm start", then a web page will pop out.

 # Remarks
-This repository also contains the following additional folders for exploration
+This repository also contains the original DB after harvesting tweets.
+The following additional folders are also available for exploration

 - Ansible : Scripts to set up kubernets and deploy the web application on cloud
 - Twitter-harvester : Scripts to harvets tweets using Twitter API